BruntonUWBio/FaceMapper/README.md

 CTRL click and drag to select multiple dots (selected dots have dashed outlines)<br />
 CTRL + right-click + drag on canvas will rotate all selections around their center <br />
 Right click to remove selections  <br />
+Press DEL while dots are selected to remove them <br />

 Requires:
 - ffmpeg (for video processing)